 In contrast, a marketing agency could have the incentive to push through leads that aren’t legitimate to meet a quota or highlight the impact of their campaigns.
 However, the comparison is more complex than you realize.

-In-house marketers may have a great incentive to withhold leads of low value from your sales team, but they also might act in bad faith to amplify their marketing skills.
+In-house marketers may be incentivized to withhold low-value leads from your sales team, but they also might act in bad faith to amplify their marketing skills.
 It could be easier for them to blame the sales team for failing to convert leads than to take responsibility for not getting enough inquiries.

 Digital Marketing Agencies

 On the other hand, a digital marketing agency may have the same political incentive to make themselves look better but provide less access to the process.
 Still, some marketing agencies are better at producing high-quality leads and don’t have to take those measures to prove their worth.

 Ultimately, it comes down to who you hire, whether in-house or externally.
 A competent marketing agency will produce high-quality roofing leads and vet them to the fullest extent.
 The same can be true of in-house marketers who lack oversized egos or political aspirations.